This post may contain affiliate links. Please read our disclosure policy.

 There’s nothing better than fluffy cream cheese frosting because it can be eaten as-is (guilty) or spread on top of everything from brownies to cinnamon rolls.
 Cream cheese frosting for cupcakes is always a welcomed choice in my books too.
 You really can’t go wrong with it either, it’s such an easy to make a timeless classic.

-Making your own homemade cream cheese frosting is so much more rewarding than buying a can of it from the grocery store.
+Making your own frosting is so much more rewarding than buying a can of it from the grocery store.
 Did you know that Pilsbury containers of cream cheese frosting don’t even contain dairy? (could be why the flavor is off, it’s missing real cream cheese!)
-This homemade cream cheese frosting is the real deal, and worth the few minutes of mixing. 😉
+This cream cheese frosting is the real deal, and worth the few minutes of mixing. 😉

 Homemade Cream Cheese Frosting ingredients